 3.Finding out which behaviors or actions are not that meaningful to your performance.

-Under changing of behavior it is meant that trader should let daily report cards speak for itself which traders' actions of behaviors are the most consistently under-performing.
-Those are the ones that trader should try to find solutions to change the behavior or the way how actions are taken.
+Under changing of behavior, traders should let daily report cards speak for themselves which traders' actions of behaviors are the most consistently under-performing.
+Those are the ones that traders should try to find solutions to change the behavior or how actions are taken.

-(For example, if a trader is frequently not respecting the set risk-on trade and those trades tend to be large losing positions then trader needs to find a way to approach and change such behavior.
-It might not be easy at all, but once a problem is identified it needs to be targeted.)
+(For example, if a trader is frequently not respecting the set risk-on trade and those trades tend to be large losing positions, then the trader needs to find a way to approach and change such behavior.
+It might not be easy at all, but once a problem is identified, it needs to be targeted.)

-(For example, if a trader finds out that days where extensive exercise was performed by the trader before trading started and those days show a clear distinction in trading performance it might be worth reinforcing such activity).
+(For example, if a trader finds out that days where the trader performed extensive exercise before trading started and those days show a clear distinction in trading performance, it might be worth reinforcing such activity).

 Figuring out cyclical mistakes

-As a trader you will always be making isolated mistakes which are unique and might deliver huge winning days or large blunders, those will happen, but the key use of report card is not about fixing those isolated cases.
-Those cases are simply to asymmetric and too human to get rid of, instead, the main behavior that should be in focus is the semi-automatic behavior or highly repetitive behavior as those behavioral activities will impact you every day and those can be approached with solutions, as they are usually proper robust solutions that can be implemented to address them.
+As a trader, you will always be making isolated mistakes that are unique and might deliver huge winning days or significant blunders, those will happen, but the critical use of a report card is not about fixing those isolated cases.
+Those cases are too asymmetric and too human to get rid of.
+Instead, the primary behavior that should focus is the semi-automatic behavior or highly repetitive behavior as those behavioral activities will impact you every day.
+Those can be approached with solutions, as they are usually proper robust solutions that can be implemented to address them.

-This is very often a mistake that traders make, they have decent sized losing day and then they try to isolate one thing that went wrong which might have caused the issues on that day, and then trader will note down to "never repeat that again".
-Those kind of notes and lessons rarely have any use since they are isolated cases and eventually trader will repeat them.
-Again the report card is not to solve one traders mistake on a random day of a random month, instead it is to shine a light on cyclical mistakes that keep frequently repeating, even if they only deliver slight tilt of performance to upside or downside.
+This is often a mistake that traders make, they have decent-sized losing day, and then they try to isolate one thing that went wrong which might have caused the issues on that day, and then the trader will note down to "never repeat that."
+That kind of notes and lessons rarely have any use since they are isolated cases, and eventually, traders will repeat them.
+Again the report card does not solve one trader's mistake on a random day of a random month.
+Instead, it is to shine a light on cyclical mistakes that keep frequently repeating, even if they only deliver a slight tilt of performance to upside or downside.

 Swiping the losing days under the rug (intentionally or not)

-One thing common to many traders is that they like to swipe the loosing days under the rug and forget about them as quickly as possible.
-Now while starting every day fresh without a memory of previous day is very important for optimal / neutral bias, there is however a value to note down strong loosing days else traders might not have chance to correct the mistakes.
-What routine process of making daily report cards every day ensures is that trader does not skip on noting down the details about that specific loosing day, the routine ensures that data is collected, and this is the key.
+One thing common to many traders is that they like to swipe the losing days under the rug and forget about them as quickly as possible.
+Now while starting every day fresh without a memory of the previous day is very important for optimal/neutral bias, there is, however, a value to note down strong losing days.
+Else, traders might not have a chance to correct the mistakes.
+What routine process of making daily report cards every day ensures is that trader does not skip on noting down the details about that specific losing day; the routine ensures that data is collected, and this is the key.

-There is simple fact just like with any other habitual behavior, if trader only collects data from certain day here and there he/she is more likely to not record the loosing day, while if that individual has solid established habitual routine of doing it every single day, chances are that no days will be skipped, no matter how green or red.
+There is the simple fact just like with any other habitual behavior, if a trader only collects data from a certain day here and there, he/she is more likely to not record the losing day, while if that individual has a solid established habitual routine of doing it every single day, the chances are that no days will be skipped, no matter how green or red.

 Once a mistake or under-performance area is spotted from collected daily data reports, the trader needs to build a solution to fix that behavior or reinforce it (as mentioned above) if it is desired behavior.
 This is where problem-solving comes into play.

-There are certain aspects of trading which have an easy solution and there are others which have much more difficult solutions.
-Fixing the issue of using the wrong position size is for example much easier than fixing anger issues while taking a losing trade.
-Each of those might have a much more complex problem-solving task for the trader to figure it out.
-Some problems are single-layered and some (such as anger issues) are multi-layered.
-The more layers the more difficult it might be to change such behavior.
+Certain aspects of trading have an easy solution, and there are others that have much more complex solutions.
+Fixing the issue of using the wrong position size is, for example, much easier than fixing anger issues while taking a losing trade.
+Each of those might have a much more complex problem-solving task for the trader to figure out.
+Some problems are single-layered, and some (such as anger issues) are multi-layered.
+The more layers, the more difficult it might be to change such behavior.

-Example of daily report card over 5 days showing under-performance on patience on profit taking:
+Example of daily report card over five days showing under-performance on patience on profit-taking:

 Solving problem is where the real work starts.
 As said before, some issues are easy to fix and some are not.
 Some need further branching to get to the core of the issue and some do not.